xdmushui/partner-center-sdk/develop/headers.md

 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

 The following HTTP request and response headers are supported by the Partner Center REST API.
 Not all API calls accept all headers.

-## Request headers
+## REST request headers

 The following HTTP request headers are supported by the Partner Center REST API.